Cinnabons Cinnamon Rolls – a cinnabon copycat recipe, about the closest you’ll get to the real thing. Super easy to make.

 I have to admit I was a bit skeptical at first, but as I was making them they were looking like the real thing.
 I have to tell you, they are about as close to the real thing as you’re going to get.

 Unbelievable!
 They are out of this world, and they cost a whole lot less.
-They’re huge just like the ones you buy, and they taste exactly the same.
+They’re huge, and they taste exactly the same.
 I felt like I hit the jackpot.
+Although they’re not as big as the ones you buy because I wanted to make a dozen with this recipe, so I cut each roll so that’ it’s 1 1/2 inch in height whereas the original ones are 2 1/2 inches.

 As these cinnabons were baking, the house smelled amazing, just like it does at the mall when you walk by the cinnabon store.
 I was so excited.
 And of course, you cannot have cinnabons without the yummy cream cheese icing.

 You will want to try these.
 I’m so glad I came across this book, I’ll definitely have to try some other recipes from there.
 I hope you try them and let me know if you liked them as much as I did.
-Oh and by the way, this recipe makes 8 cinnabons, and well we couldn’t eat them all in one day so even 5 days later, just microwave them for 30 seconds and they taste like you just pulled them out of the oven.
+Oh and by the way, if you can’t eat them all in one day they last quite a while in the fridge, even 5 days later, just microwave them for 30 seconds and they taste like you just pulled them out of the oven.

 I know you want one!